horse surgery insurance caesarean section mare

 Katrin Straub

-A Caesarean section in a mare is a medical emergency that can quickly incur costs of over €5,000.
-A specialised equine surgical insurance can alleviate this financial burden.
-Discover which benefits are crucial and what to look for in the contract details.
+A caesarean section in a mare is a medical emergency that can quickly lead to costs of over €5,000.
+A specialised horse surgery insurance policy can help cushion this financial burden.
+Find out which benefits are crucial and what you need to look out for in the policy details.

 The topic in brief and concise terms